pict-eXploreAI/Priority-Based-Alert-System/README.md

-# Priority-Based-Alert-System
+# Priority Based Alert System

 ## Problem Statement
-Given the video stream in the front of a Visually Impaired person, tell the most significant piece of information at any given point of time
+Given the video stream in the front of a Visually Impaired person, tell the most significant piece of information at any given point of time.
+This is the problem statement that we choose for the CDAC AI Hackathon, India.

 ## Motivation
 Travelling in a new environment, a visually impaired person often faces the challenges in orienting themselves, as